slightknack/slightknack.dev/content/blog/sketchnote.md

   - Most would say for reference
   - For engagement & recall <- most important
   - Why is this the most important?
     - Paper notes are for distilling a deeper understanding, not rote memorization.
 Use the right tool for the job.
-If you need to memorize, use anki.
+If you need to memorize, use Anki.
     If you want to cultivate a deep understanding, tools like Notion, obsidian, etc. won't cut it.
 Plain Text is IMO too linear and limited a form of expression — you have to actually read it
       - Obsidian is useful, but it's more for making existing knowledge explicit, and offloading connections to make room for others.
-This isn't a bad thing, but it's orthagonal to the purpose of sketchnoting
+This isn't a bad thing, but it's orthogonal to the purpose of sketchnoting

 The purpose of sketchnoting is to distill ideas being communicated to a dense visual representation.
 This representation should help you, personally, recall what's has been communicated.